Skip to main content

 Lisa Evans

-Chief Operations Officer Victoria
+Chief Operating Officer Victoria

-Lisa joined Scope in 2023 in the new state-wide position of Chief Operations Officer Victoria.
+Lisa joined Scope in 2023 in the new state-wide position of Chief Operating Officer Victoria.
 She brings with her over 30 years of knowledge and experience in senior roles across health, nursing and disability sectors.

 Lisa joins Scope from St John of God (SJOG), which includes Accord disability services, social outreach services, international health and ambulatory and healthcare at home services.
 She previously held the joint role of Group Director Community Services SJOG Healthcare and Chief Executive Officer SJOG Accord.
 In addition to SJOG, Lisa held executive positions as Director and Assistant Director of Nursing at Northern Health, as well as Masada and Glenferrie Private Hospitals.